 A matrix tray or custom holding fixture tray will be required if the components are supplied on tape and reel.
 (Figure 1.)

-Refer to the component datasheet for guidelines regarding component peak temperatures specifications and other process parameters.
+Refer to the component datasheet for guidelines regarding component peak temperature specifications and other process parameters.

 Load the axial lead components onto the fixture or matrix tray and place them into the Robotic Tinning System.